StoicLoofah/my-nanowrimo-novel/novel/13_quest_impossible.md

 "Don't panic," Mareak said quietly, "but there are multiple people on the roof."

-"Should we turn back?", asked Yannhorn.
+"Should we turn back?" asked Yannhorn.

 "Nope," Mareak replied.
 "Darella, be ready to shield us as necessary, and Yannhorn, have your sword ready."

 They exited the other side of the alley and into the wider alley running behind the shops.
 They arranged themselves back-to-back and looked around the area.
 All was silent.

-"Get that shield up _now_!", Mareak directed.
+"Get that shield up _now_!"
+Mareak directed.
 Darella reached into her pouch and threw a cloud of dust into the air.
 A throwing knife came flying towards them, but before they could react, it hit the cloud and fell harmlessly to to ground in a shower of sparkles.

 Yannhorn brought his shield up.
 Darella grabbed her club.
 Mareak reached to pull out two daggers, but fumbled with the one out of his numb, right hand.

-"Here's the trap!", Yannhorn cried, and several figures appeared on the rooftops and surrounding alleys dressed in dark robes and cloth over their faces.
+"Here's the trap!"
+Yannhorn cried, and several figures appeared on the rooftops and surrounding alleys dressed in dark robes and cloth over their faces.
 They launched themselves at the party without weapons and struck out with their fists.

 Darella reacted quickly and kept her club between her and her assailant.
 The fists came rapidly, but she shifted back and forth to swat away blows with as little effort as possible.